 Did you know most pets don't get the oral hygiene care they need to keep their teeth and gums healthy?
 The fact is, routine dental care is an essential component of oral and overall health for cats and dogs.

-At our animal clinic in Smokey Point, Arlington our vet dentists offer complete dental care for your pet, from basics including dental exams, teeth cleanings and polishing to X-Rays and surgeries.
+At our animal clinic, our vets offer complete dental care for your pet, from dental exams, teeth cleanings and polishing, to X-rays and surgeries.

 We are also passionate about providing comprehensive dental health education to pet parents about home dental care for their furry friends.